-When it happened, a little over thirty-five
+When it happened, a little over thirty-seven

 years ago, a Chicago newspaper blared the headline "Lawyer Snatches Man from

 the Electric Chair" and an Indianapolis newspaper wrote "Attorney Rescues